Troubleshooting Mendix Workstation Client

 Cause

-For security reasons, the Connector only allows the time of the computer running the Workstation Client to be 24 hours behind the Mendix runtime server that hosts the app before establishing a session.
+For security reasons, the Connector only allows establishing a session when the computer running the Workstation Client has a time within 24 hours of the Mendix runtime server hosting the app.

 Solution

-Change the time of the computer running the Workstation Client to be within 24 hours of the Mendix runtime server.
-If that is not an option, you can customize this yourself in the StationConnector.GetWebsocketsSession microflow, but must maintain this setting after updating the module to a newer version.
+Set the time on the computer running the Workstation Client to within 24 hours of the Mendix runtime server.
+If this is not possible, you can customize this behavior in the StationConnector.GetWebsocketsSession microflow, but you must maintain this customization when updating the module to a newer version.

 Context Entity Is Not Updated After Sending a Message

-The Context Entity on your page is not getting updated after sending a message.
-More specifically, modifying a context entity shortly after sending a message for the first time does not always work.
+The context entity on your page is not updated after sending a message.
+Specifically, modifying a context entity shortly after sending a message for the first time does not always work.

 Cause

 Sending a message for the first time sets the Connected state to true and triggers a commit on the device.
-This in turn refreshes the device and all data sources that are nested within a device data source.
-Some of these data sources may create a new blank entity instead of showing the updated entity.
+This refreshes the device and all data sources nested within a device data source.
+Some of these data sources may create a new blank entity instead of displaying the updated entity.

 Solution

-Make sure that all data sources nested within a device data source follow a Singleton (also: GetCreate) pattern, where an entity is created if it does not exist and retrieved if it does.
+Ensure all data sources nested within a device data source follow a Singleton (also known as GetCreate) pattern, where an entity is created if it does not exist or retrieved if it does.